Azagwen/Minecraft_ItemSet_Builder/README.md

-# Minecraft_ItemSet_Builder
+# Minecraft ItemSet Builder

-Application that creates recipes and item models for Minecraft 1.16.X mods
+Application that creates item models, block models, blockstates, recipes and loot tables for a given ore in Minecraft 1.16.X mods

 #### The app will ask for :